-With the Third Anniversary of Japan’s 3.11.11 now at hand, and the world’s attention elsewhere—it is more incumbent upon us than ever to remind the world that much yet remains to be done assisting survivors of the Great East Japan Earthquake and Tsunami.
+With the Fourth Anniversary of Japan’s 3.11.11 now at hand, and the world’s attention elsewhere—it is more incumbent upon us than ever to remind the world that much yet remains to be done assisting survivors of the Great East Japan Earthquake and Tsunami.

 It is our fervent hope that ‘Letters’ will continue to inspire people the world over—through its stories of hope and transformation, by showing that it is indeed possible to celebrate the human spirit in the wake of natural disasters, and by encouraging your ongoing support of our efforts.